techidaily/site-facebook/source/_posts/5-methods-to-simplify-and-purge-your-feed.md

 ### Deleting Photos of You on Facebook

  Finally, we come to the dreaded**Photos of You** section of your Facebook photos.
 This section contains photos you've been tagged in.
 If you've uploaded the image and tagged yourself, then you can delete it in the same way you would any other photo.
 If, however, the photo is owned by someone else, and they have tagged you in it, then you can only remove the tag.
-Take a look at our[Facebook tagging guide](https://www.makeuseof.com/tag/3-things-you-need-to-know-about-photo-tagging-in-facebook/) if you're still confused.
+Take a look at our [Facebook tagging guide](https://www.makeuseof.com/tag/3-things-you-need-to-know-about-photo-tagging-in-facebook/) if you're still confused.

 ![Remove a tagged photo of yourself on Facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/blur-photocom_1662729047.jpg)